-Royalty investments means investors are paid out of future sales.
-Since a new business is much more likely to have sales than profits, it’s a less risky form of investment.
+Royalty investments mean you pay investors out of future sales.
+Since a new business is more likely to have sales than profits, it's a less risky investment.
 For owners, it can be a good source of cash and investor skills without giving up an ownership share of profits.

-Royalties usually only extend for a specific period or until investment dollars plus profit have been returned.
+Royalties usually only extend for a specific period or until you have returned investment dollars plus profit.

 How will you use the money to grow your business?

-A great question for any business owner is how would you grow your business if money was not an issue?
+An excellent question for any business owner is, how would you grow your business if money was not an issue?
 What would you do if you had unlimited resources to grow?
-Conversely, what would you do if you had no money with which to invest?
+But, conversely, what would you do if you had no money with which to invest?

 Has anybody else offered you money?

-They may ask this on Shark Tank but it’s not something you would answer directly in a venture capital deal.
-You might answer vaguely like, “I have been approached by a major [sector] company,” and provide some broad-outline of the deal but you wouldn’t want to give away all your information.
+They may ask this on Shark Tank, but it's not something you would answer directly in a venture capital deal.
+Instead, you might give a vague answer like, “A major [sector] company approached me,” and provide a broad outline of the agreement.
+Still, you would want to keep specific details private.

 How much money do you have and what is your cash burn rate?

-Investors want to make sure you aren’t running out of money before sales are enough to cover your expenses.
-This can be a great planning question as well.
-Cash burn is the amount of money you spend each month that isn’t covered by sales, how much of your cash are you burning through before you run out?
+Investors want to ensure you aren't running out of money before sales are enough to cover your expenses.
+Knowing your cash burn can be a great planning question as well.
+Cash burn is the amount you spend each month that you don't cover by sales.
+How much of your cash are you burning through before you run out?

 16 Shark Tank Questions to Improve Your Product (If You Don't Receive an Offer)

-I shared my opinion on business failure in last week’s 51 business quotes.
-The truth is, I don’t think there’s such a thing as failure.
-That’s not some lame, motivational idea but a belief that running a business is a succession of projects, goals and progress.
+I shared my opinion on business failure in last week's 51 business quotes.
+The truth is, there isn't such a thing as failure.
+That's not some lame, motivational idea but a belief that running a business is a succession of projects, goals, and progress.

-You never really fail until you die (because that’s it.
+You never fail until you die (because that's it.
 Game over).

-Not meeting a goal or not making progress isn’t a business failure because it’s not the end.
+Not meeting a goal or not making progress isn't a business failure because it's not the end.
 You make a new goal and keep measuring your progress.
-The failure to reach that prior goal is an insignificant period compared to the entirety of your business.
+The inability to reach that last goal is an insignificant period compared to the entirety of your business.

-There will be times where you’ll receive a flat-out rejection from an investor or customer.
-That can feel like failure but can also be turned around as a lesson.
-Use the rejection to learn how you can improve your business.
-You might just find that you grow faster off the rejection than you could have grown with the new partner or customer.
+Sometimes, you'll receive a flat-out rejection from an investor or customer.
+That can feel like a failure but can be turned around as a lesson.
+Use the refusal to learn how you can improve your business.
+You might grow faster off the rejection than you could have grown with the new partner or customer.

 Can you improve sales by hiring outside help?

-You might not be able to hire a full-time working but you should always be on the lookout for ways to outsource smaller tasks, especially for tasks which you aren’t good at doing.
+You might not be able to hire a full-time worker, but you should always be on the lookout for ways to outsource smaller tasks, especially those you aren't good at.
 Do what you do best and hire other people with the skills to make your business a success.

 Is it easy to improve your product?

-If it’s easy to improve on your product, a competitor is going to do just that.
-Your unique selling position shouldn’t be something that can be easily or quickly improved on.
+If it's easy to improve on your product, a competitor will do just that.
+Your unique selling position shouldn't be something that can be easily or quickly improved on.